 We also observed robust and clear neural correlates for perceptual differences for the four familiarity levels.
-Our averaged neural responses for stimulus- and decision-aligned activations showed that the amplitude of responses are well explained by familiarity levels, with strongest response to self faces and weakest responses to control faces.
+Our averaged neural responses for stimulus- and response-aligned activations showed that the amplitude of responses are well explained by familiarity levels, with strongest response to self faces and weakest responses to control faces.
 Here again, we did not observe much difference between control and famous faces, suggesting that distorting visual features not only reduced the perceptual differences for control versus famous faces but also decreased the associated neural responses.
-Such observations were made in neural responses of all four face categories when the amount of sensory evidence significantly decreased.
+Similarly, decreasing the amount of sensory evidence also reduced the differences in neural activations between the four face categories.
 Another important observation in our study, which has not been reported in any previous study addressing face familiarity, is the “ramp-up” neural activity as a function of sensory evidence and different face categories.
-Our results showed that the peak of this “ramp-up” activity is ~100 ms before the behavioral responses are made, suggesting an evidence accumulation process before decision making.
+Our results showed that the peak of this “ramp-up” activity is ~100 ms before the behavioral responses are made, suggesting an evidence accumulation process for decision making leading to responses.
 Such mechanisms have already been reported in electrophysiological studies in monkeys and recent EEG reports in humans using different stimuli (Hanks and Summerfield, 2017; Philiastides et al., 2006; Philiastides and Sajda, 2006; Shadlen and Newsome, 2001).
 We will later discuss how this evidence accumulation can engage different feed-forward and feedback mechanisms during face processing.
 We should also point that most experimental designs in previous studies of familiar face recognition used event-related paradigms (Dobs et al., 2019; Young et al., 2018) where face images were presented briefly and continuously.
 Although these studies showed that face familiarity modulates the components of the ERP waveforms, such as N170, N250, and P300 (Henson et al., 2008; Kaufmann et al., 2009; Schweinberger et al., 2002, Hanso et al., 2010, Huang et al., 2017) which are different from those for unfamiliar faces, such stimulation designs mostly dominated the feed-forward processing where measuring the contribution of feedback effects was rather difficult (Goddard et al., 2016).
 Here, we tried to avoid the domination of feedforward flows of information using a dynamic masking paradigm.
+This dynamic masking also slowed down the process of evidence accumulation so that it became trackable in EEG.